dbbs-lab/bsb-core/docs/source/usage/options.rst

-The script values can be set from the ``bsb.options`` module, CLI values can be passed to the command line, project settings can be stored in ``pyproject.toml``, and env values can be set as environment variables.
+The script values can be set from the ``bsb.options`` module, CLI values can be passed to the command line, project settings can be stored in ``pyproject.toml``, and env values can be set through use of environment variables.

 Using script values
 -------------------